 *9.30am – 6pm Apr. – Sep. on Saturdays, Sundays and Holidays

 One of the entrances of the park is located just outside Nishi-Tachikawa station.
 Alternatively, you can reach the park in a 20 minute walk from Tachikawa Station.

 A stone’s throw away from the crowded Shibuya scramble crossing, Yoyogi Park is a haven of peace right in the heart of Tokyo.
 Yoyogi Park is a popular gathering place for many people who come there to relax, play music or do sports including martial arts, yoga, or dancing.
 The park is also a great place for jogging, picnicking, and resting after a long walk in the nearby Shibuya and Harajuku area.
-On the north side of the park you can visit the famous Meiji shrine, no of the most important shinto shrines in Japan!
+On the north side of the park you can visit the famous Meiji Jingu Shrine, one of the most important Shinto shrines in Japan!